 Know your options when you can’t pay your debt

-If you know your problems will only last a few months, forbearance can make sense.
+Understanding your options is crucial if you’re having difficulty paying off your student loan debt.
+If you know your problems will only last a few months, student loan forbearance can make sense.
 It gives you a chance to stabilize your situation and reduce your money-related stress.

 Interested in a personal loan?Here are the top personal loan lenders of 2018!

 |1 Includes AutoPay discount.
 Important Disclosures for SoFi.

 2 Includes AutoPay discount.
 Important Disclosures for Payoff.

 All loans made by WebBank, Member FDIC.
 Your actual rate depends upon credit score, loan amount, loan term, and credit usage & history.
 The APR ranges from 6.16% to 35.89%.
 For example, you could receive a loan of $6,000 with an interest rate of 7.99% and a 5.00% origination fee of $300 for an APR of 11.51%.
 In this example, you will receive $5,700 and will make 36 monthly payments of $187.99.
 The total amount repayable will be $6,767.64.
 Your APR will be determined based on your credit at time of application.
 The origination fee ranges from 1% to 6% and the average origination fee is 5.49% as of Q1 2017.
 There is no down payment and there is never a prepayment penalty.
 Closing of your loan is contingent upon your agreement of all the required agreements and disclosures on the www.lendingclub.com website.
 All loans via LendingClub have a minimum repayment term of 36 months or longer.